Digital transformation is sweeping through the sector and no one knows this better than you – a stakeholder in this

 Laptops, tablets and smartphones – With technology becoming the pivot around which learning revolves, students are no longer confined to classrooms.
-Working on assignments and projects using devices like laptops, tablets and smartphones essentially means that work can be accomplished in small sections while on the move.
+Working on assignments and projects using devices like laptops, tablets and smartphones essentially means that work can be accomplished in small chunks while on the move.
 So an assignment that is started in school can be worked on between classes, during lunch break or on the ride back home.
 Using eBooks and adopting Internet-based learning also bridges the divide between home and school as the same information is accessible everywhere.

 Mobile devices for collaborative learning – The huge upsurge in mobile devices on the school wireless network means that, empowered by technology, collaborative learning is on the rise.
 The real world often requires us to work in teams – on projects, brainstorming new product lines or simply problem solving.
 Gaining collaborative skills, therefore, becomes important for student learning.
 While this was difficult to achieve in the traditional classroom set-up, modern patterns of pedagogy coupled with technology ensure that students connect with each other, and with their teachers, beyond the school boundaries and timings as they work on projects together.

 Adaptive Learning – Interactive teaching devices are preferred over textbooks and notebooks in classrooms today.
 Tools such as smart boards allow students to actively participate in the learning process, calling upon their writing, reading, typing and even drawing skills to keep them engaged.
 Online educational applications provide students the platform to learn at their own pace.
 Many of these adaptive learning courses modify their responses and presentation of further study materials based on the students’ queries, answers and task outputs.
 Thus, a particular topic or module may be completed by students at their own pace, depending on their understanding and comfort level with the subject.